 Stage one applications will be reviewed approximately 1-2 months after the application intake deadline and unsuccessful applicants will be notified within this timeframe.
-Successful applicants will be invited to submit a full application (stage two) and will be given approximately 4-6 weeks to complete their stage two application.
+Please note this may take longer depending on the volume of application.
+Successful applicants will be invited to submit a full application (stage two) and will be given 4 weeks to complete their stage two application.